 This paper seeks to illustrate how logistics management and distribution systems can manage, despite the extreme constraints of the global pandemic.
-As it wasis known, logistics management and distribution systems the two types are different things.
+As is known, logistics management and distribution systems are different things.
 Logistics is a series of activities to retrieve and place goods from the planned place and time.
 Meanwhile, distribution is one aspect of marketing.
-This happened reasons because of the decreasing activities carried out outside the home, difficulties in obtaining raw materials because of transportation constraints, and the decline in public trust in products that were outside, especially in the culinary sector.
+Disruption in distribution occurred because of the decreasing activities carried out outside the home, difficulties in obtaining raw materials because of transportation constraints, and the decline in public trust in products that were from outside, especially in the culinary sector.